-- Review the recently developed methods and build a consensus on how and what is needed to reduce animal testing in food and beverage development; and
+- review the recently developed methods and build a consensus on how and what is needed to reduce animal testing in food and beverage development;

-- Provide evidence-based science on potential use and limitations of these methods and evaluate potential strategies and approaches that ultimately could replace animal testing across food safety, nutrition and efficacy/health claim development.
+- provide evidence-based science and evaluate potential strategies and approaches that ultimately could replace animal testing in food sciences;

 The objective is to engage with a unique transversal and multi-stakeholder group to debate and find out alternatives to animal testing in the fields of food safety, nutrition and efficacy studies.